-Next Steps peer mentors, known as Ambassadores, are the backbone of Next Steps at Vanderbilt, as they provide the majority of the individualized support our students receive on a daily basis.
+Next Steps peer mentors, known as Ambassadores, are the backbone of Next Steps at Vanderbilt; they provide the majority of the individualized support our students receive on a daily basis.
 These peer mentors are undergraduate and graduate students who establish one-on-one relationships with the Next Steps students.
 Their commitment to the Next Steps students is apparent; Ambassadores collectively spend roughly 8,000-9,000 hours together each academic year!

 - Lunch partners – focus on social skills and healthy eating goals.